Skip to content

 timestamp: String! # ISO 8601 timestamp

-data: CustomerData # Table row data (structure varies by operation)
+data: HanaCustomerSubscriptionData # Row data (structure varies by operation)

 error: String # Error message (null if no error)